CherryLend/cherrylend-v2-offchain/README.md

 ```

 ### Repay Loan
-The endpoint `loanTx` takes in lucid and `LoanConfig` as its params.
+The endpoint `repayLoanTx` takes in lucid and `RepayLoanConfig` as its params.
 ```
-export type LoanConfig = {
+export type RepayLoanConfig = {
-  loanUTxOs: UTxO[];
   loanAsset: AssetClass;
-  collateralAsset: AssetClass;
   interestAsset: AssetClass;
-  total_interest_amount: number;
-  total_loan_amount: number;
-  borrowerPubKeyHash: string;
+  borrowerPubKeyAddress: string;
-  collateralUTxOsInfo: CollateralUTxOsInfo[];
-  now: POSIXTime;
+  collateralUTxOs: UTxO[];
+  interestUTxOsInfo: InterestUTxOsInfo[];
 };
 ```

-The function `selectLoanOffers` takes in `SelectLoanConfig` as a params and returns UTxOs that will fullfill the loan requirement as well as datums formated in a json.
+The function `getBorrowersCollateral` takes in `borrowerPubKeyHash` as a params and returns collateral this borrower has locked up in the contract as well as datum associated with the collateral UTxOs.
 ```
+async function getBorrowersCollateral(borrowerPubKeyHash: string){
+...

+}
 export type SelectLoanConfig = {
   loanAmount: number;
   loanAsset: AssetClass;
   collateralAsset: AssetClass;
   apr: number;
 };

+// It returns
+[
+ {
+   utxo : UTxO,
+   datum: LoanOfferDatum
+ }
+]
 ```

-The field `collateralUTxOsInfo` can be retrieved by using this function `getCollateralInfoFromLoan` which takes in the list of datums returned from `selectLoanOffers`
+The field `interestUTxOsInfo` can be retrieved by using this function `getInterestInfoFromCollateral` which takes in the list of datums returned from `getBorrowersCollateral`
 ```
-function getCollateralInfoFromLoan(loanOfferUtxosDatum: OfferLoanDatum[]){
-...
+export function getInterestInfoFromCollateral( interestUtxosDatum: CollateralDatum[]) ...
 }